tomcsojn/geograpy3/README.md

 ## Last But Not Least

-While a text might mention many places, it's probably focused on one or two, so Geograpy also breaks down countries, regions and cities by number of mentions.
+While a text might mention many places, it's probably focused on one or two, so Geograpy3 also breaks down countries, regions and cities by number of mentions.

 * `places.country_mentions`
 * `places.region_mentions`